-Today it is not unusual that a customer solution based on a Microsoft Dynamics product has a 90% value add.
+Today it is not unusual that a custom solution based on a Microsoft Dynamics product has a 90% value add.

 The extension allowed the partners to differentiate from other resellers and develop vertical solutions making them more attractive to customers.
-Customized solutions create a much tighter relationship between the reseller and the customers making it more difficult for the customers to switch to another partner.
+Customized solutions create a much tighter relationship between the reseller and the customers making it more difficult for them to switch to another partner.

-Navision motivated their partners to adopt a vertical market approach.
-By making the partners focus on different market segments they could expand the channel with much less risk of over-penetration.
+Navision motivated its partners to adopt a vertical market approach.
+By making the partners focus on different market segments, they could expand the channel with much less risk of over-penetration.

 Navision also stressed that customers had a choice of implementation partners minimizing the “lock-in” situation that most customers dislike.
-Customers started to decide for NAV or XAL first and then scanned the marked for the right implementation partner next.
+Customers started to decide on NAV or XAL first and then scanned the market for the best implementation partner next.

-With the Navigator AL and Concorde XAL frameworks the partners became an integrated part of Navision’s value proposition to the customers as well as to new potential partners.
-Navision had invented an ecosystem with much more scalability potential than they could ever have mustered should they had decided to develop all the functionality themselves.
+With the Navigator AL and Concorde XAL frameworks, the partners became an integrated part of Navision’s value proposition to the customers and new potential partners.
+Navision had invented an ecosystem with much more scalability potential than they could ever have mustered should they have decided to develop all the functionality themselves.

 By allowing resellers to make changes to your product, you can: